we-studio/laravel-elixir-typescript/README.md

 ```
 var elixir = require('laravel-elixir');

-require('laravel-elixir-typescript');
+// import the dependency
+var elixirTypscript = require('elixir-typescript');

 elixir(function(mix) {
   mix.typescript('app.js');
 });
 ```

-This will compile your `resources/assets/typescript/index.ts` file.
+This will compile all *.ts files in your `resources/assets/typescript/` folder.

 If you'd like to output to a different directory than the default `public/js`, then you may override this as well.